dev2820/corail/README.md

 ### With promise

-The `rail` also works well with AsyncFunctions
+The `rail` also works well with Promise

 ```js
 const asyncSum3 = (num) => Promise.resolve(num + 3);